oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/round_robin_policy.rst

 The selection algorithm for ``round_robin_policy`` rotates through the elements of the set of available resources.
-A simplified, expository implementaton of the selection algorithm follows:
+A simplified, expository implementation of the selection algorithm follows:

 .. code::